 Consider other functional testing

 There are a significant number of functional tests which can be done to look at your metabolism, digestion, hormone patterns and more.
-Many of these tests are well validated and extensively used by doctors overseas however, they aren’t covered by Medicare so your doctor may not suggest them or may not be trained in their interpretation.
+Many of these tests are well validated and extensively used by integrative doctors and naturopaths however, they aren’t covered by Medicare so your doctor may not suggest them or may not be trained in their interpretation.

-They are not my first port of call (as they can be expensive and other tests can be done first) but sometimes they are warranted and can really make a difference to the approach to treatment.
+They are not my first port of call (as they can be expensive and your basic pathology tests can provide a wealth of information when the time is taken to study them comprehensively) but sometimes they are warranted and can really make a difference to my approach to your treatment.

 My blood tests are normal, what do I do now?